Tessa Violet: Career

-Music
+2014–2018: Maybe Trapped Mostly Troubled and Halloway EP

 Violet released her first album Maybe Trapped Mostly Troubled on March 18, 2014.
 The album was produced by Seth Earnest at Maker Studios, with John Zappin as A&R. Despite the lack of attention from traditional media sources, the record debuted at number 10 on the Billboard Heatseekers chart and sold 5,000 copies in the first three months.

 Violet released the lead single "Dream" from her EP Halloway on September 16, 2016.
 The full EP was released October 14, 2016.
 She released videos for all songs on the project.

+2018–2022: Bad Ideas

 In 2018, Violet revealed she was working on her second album, Bad Ideas.
-"Crush," the first single from the record, was released June 15, 2018.
+"Crush", the first single from the record, was released June 15, 2018.
 An accompanying music video directed by Big Forest was released on YouTube on the same day.
-As of May 2021, the music video has reached over 82 million views on YouTube.
+As of January 2024, the music video has reached over 103.69 million views on YouTube.
 The single led to Violet being featured on YouTube's Artist On The Rise.
-The entire album was set to release on August 3, 2018 before an alteration in the album's release plan.
-The album's title track, "Bad Ideas," was released as a single on November 30, 2018.
+The entire album was set to release on August 3, 2018, but instead was delayed and set to be released in three different parts.
+The album's title track, "Bad Ideas," was released as a single on November 30, 2018, alongside a music video.
 "I Like (the idea of) You" came out in May 2019.
 She released Bad Ideas (Act One) in July 2019, featuring remixes of the first three singles of the project.
+The plan for the project then changed to release the rest of the album all at once.